While many design trends come and go, the midcentury modern style is well-entrenched in today's design vocabulary.

 An easy way to establish cohesiveness is to source pieces of furniture with similar finishes and to use colors of varying intensities within the same color family.
 Balance the delicateness of, say, a diminutive tapered-leg piece from the midcentury with a larger antique Chippendale or Biedermeier case piece, for example.

 "Plants add life and warmth to clean-lined spaces that would otherwise feel flat," says Myers.
 By the midcentury era, the foliage-stuffed atriums and conservatories en vogue during Victorian times gave way to a sparser, plant-here-plant-there approach that better complemented a home's architecture.
-Very often, potted plants served as living sculptures: The large rubber tree in this elegant, textural dining room (above), as shot by the photographer Nicole Franzen, is serving the drama.
+Very often, potted plants served as living sculptures: The large rubber tree in this elegant, textural dining room is serving the drama.

 Hunt for handmade, vintage architectural pots by Gainey Pottery and Willy Guhl and shop for ultra-affordable midcentury-inspired planters at Ikea, Target, West Elm, and even Home Depot.